hammal/cbadc/docs/source/auto_examples/a_getting_started/plot_c_digital_estimator.rst

 We could, of course, simulate the analog system and digital control above for a given analog signal.
 However, this might not always be the use case;
-instead, imagine we have acquired such a control signal from a previous simulation or possibly obtained it from a hardware implemenentation.
+instead, imagine we have acquired such a control signal from a previous simulation or possibly obtained it from a hardware implementation.

 ..
-GENERATED FROM PYTHON SOURCE LINES 63-85
+GENERATED FROM PYTHON SOURCE LINES 69-94

 .. code-block:: default
-   :lineno-start: 63
+   :lineno-start: 70

-    import numpy as np
-    from cbadc.utilities import random_control_signal

     # In principle, we can create a dummy generator by just